The Laguna 69 hike is what drew me to Huaraz. After seeing pictures of the famous lake, I knew I had to experience it for myself.

 I don’t like group tours.
 I prefer to hike independently and use local transport when possible.

-Unfortunately, there are no direct public buses or colectivos from Huaraz to Laguna 69.
-This means that the 3-hour drive to the trailhead will take much longer if you go independently, as you’ll make a few stops along the way.
+There are no direct public buses or colectivos from Huaraz to Laguna 69.
+This means that the 3-hour drive to the trailhead will take much longer if you go independently.

 If you want to hike Laguna 69 independently, the best option is to organize a private taxi that will wait for you while you are hiking.
 But this is much more expensive than a tour (S/200).